robynverrinder/course-audit-tool/README.md

 Any folder whose name contains the word `NONE` (in any position, any separator) is treated as intentionally empty:

-- Empty NONE folder → `NONE - ACCEPTED`
+- Empty NONE folder becomes `NONE - ACCEPTED`
-- NONE folder with content → `POPULATED DESPITE NONE`
+- NONE folder with content becomes `POPULATED DESPITE NONE`

 Example: `b.
 Prescribed texts - NONE` is accepted as empty.
 If files are later added without removing `NONE` from the name, it is flagged.